Altua/docs/policies/incident-response-plan.md

 ## Escalation and internal reporting

-The incident escalation contacts can be found below in Appendix A.
+The incident escalation contacts can be found in the Reporting section above and in Huma.

 | Severity | Escalation Path |
 |----------|-----------------|